wangvsa/wangvsa.github.io/content/_index.md

 ---

 ### News!
+- Nov 2025 - Our PDC paper "Data Management in the Continuum: Cross-facility Object-based Data Transfers" received the Recognition Award at SBAC-PAD 2025!
+Find more about PDC [here](https://pdc.readthedocs.io).
 - Sep 2025 - I will give a keynote  talk at the [2026 HPC Users Symposium](https://www.nscc.sg/wp-content/uploads/2025/09/2025-HPC-Users-Symposium-Programme.pdf) orgnized by NSCC Singapore.
 Registration is free.
 Venue: Sep.
 25, 2025, Orchard Hotel Singapore.
 - Aug 2025 - Our SmartIO paper is accpeted by [PDSW'25](https://www.pdsw.org) assoicated with SC.
 - Aug 2025 - Our [PDC](https://github.com/hpc-io/pdc) work is accpeted by [SBAC-PAD](https://sbac-pad2025.ufms.br).